 If you still aren’t sure whether someone is truly a heroin addict, consider taking this addiction quiz about yourself or someone you know.
 If you determine that there is indeed a problem., the first step is to decide to seek help.

-Northpoint Evergreen Bellevue is an intensive outpatient program designed with recovery in mind.
+Northpoint the Evergreen is an intensive outpatient program designed with recovery in mind.
 If you aren’t sure if this treatment option is for you, call for a free addiction assessment now.

 “Evergreen has been an extremely wonderful experience.
 The counselors genuinely care about each and every patient and take their time to educate about the disease of addiction.
 If you struggle with addiction I highly recommend Evergreen.
 I am satisfied with the care and compassion I have received.” - Jasen Coole